luroto/holbertonschool-zero_day/0x00-vagrant/README.md

 # 0x00.
 Vagrant

 ## Description
-This is the first repository for the projects  we faced at Holberton School's Foundations program.
+This is the very first project we faced at Holberton School's Foundations program.
 The questions to answer that day were:

 * What is a zero-day
 * What is a virtual machine